joergen7/erlang-red/README.md

 The goal is bring the advantages of low-code visual [flow-based programming](https://jpaulm.github.io/fbp/index.html) to a programming language that is designed for message passing and concurrency from the ground up, hence Erlang.
 More details described in the corresponding [blog post](https://blog.openmindmap.org/erlang-red).

+Programming Breadboard
+---

-Erlang-Red can be best thought of as a programming [Breadboard](https://en.wikipedia.org/wiki/Breadboard).
+[Breadboards](https://en.wikipedia.org/wiki/Breadboard) are prototyping devices found in electronics.
+Erlang-Red can be best thought of as a programming [breadboard](https://blog.openmindmap.org/blog/breadboard-programming).

+What are some tools for *software* prototyping?
+Besides AI and VScode.
+Software developers *create* prototypes but they don't *prototype* software.

+A [telnet session](https://flows.red-erik.org/f/bff27e059752cb60) flow describes how breadboard programming can be done using Erlang-Red.
+That flow *prototypes* a possible *software* solution starting with a simple concurrent approach until a first final approach is found.
+All solutions are testable and usable - instantly and all solutions build on previous solutions - simply copy and paste the flows.
+That's prototyping.

 Why?
 ---